-The Company determines its best estimate of projected cash flows and develops these estimates on a security by security basis using information based on market observable data, issuer specific information, and available cash flow information.
+The Company determines its best estimate of projected cash flows and develops these estimates on a security-bysecurity basis using information based on market observable data, issuer specific information, and available cash flow information.
 The Company develops its default assumption by using credit rating data and average historical spreads obtained from observable indices.

 The Company uses credit ratings as an indicator of the credit quality of fixed maturity issuers, the relative likelihood that the issue may default, and issuer specific current news and other information available in the public domain.
 The Company identifies the securities that are investment grade, and the Company generally expects to recover the entire amortized cost basis of all securities that are investment grade.
-The Company generally considers any fixed maturity security with an Aaa to Baa rating (Moody's) and with an AAA to BBB rating (S&P) as investment grade.
-There was no OTTI during the year ended December 31, 2019 and 2018.
+The Company generally considers any fixed maturity security with an AAA to BAA rating for Moody's and with an AAA to BBB rating for Standards & Poor's as investment grade.